-HEAD – Instruct them to look down at their raised foot during the test.
+- HEAD – Instruct them to look down at their raised foot during the test.

-MOUTH – Remind them to count out loud “just like I did”, until you tell them to stop.
+- MOUTH – Remind them to count out loud “just like I did”, until you tell them to stop.

-ARMS – Their arms are to remain at their sides during the entire test.
+- ARMS – Their arms are to remain at their sides during the entire test.

 Before starting the test I will ask them one more time “DO YOU UNDERSTAND?”
-At a minimum I have asked them if they understand four different times, and I have not continued with instructions before getting four separate acknowledgments that they do in fact understand – great stuff in court.
+Now, at a minimum I have asked them if they understand the test four different times, and I have not continued with instructions before getting four separate acknowledgments that they do in fact understand – great stuff in court.
 Be careful here.
 Do not accept head nodding or grunting as an acknowledgment.
 Request them to say “yes” or “I understand” or some other form of clear acknowledgment.
 Then the are locked in!

-OLS test.
+The NHTSA Manual recognizes four (4) validated clues of impairment on the OLS test.
 If you see two (2) or more clues then there is a high probability that the subject is impaired.
 All of the clues are found during the performance stage of the test, but if the subject exhibits lack of balance or the inability to follow instructions during the instructional phase those observations should be documented.

 - Raises arms for balance – more than six inches from their sides.